RhetTbull/osxphotos/README.md

                              Extended Attributes

-Some options (currently '--finder-tag-template', '--finder-tag-keywords', '-xattr-template') write additional metadata accessible by Spotlight to facilitate searching.
-For example, --finder-tag-keyword writes all keywords (including any specified by '--keyword-template' or other options) to Finder tags that are searchable in Spotlight using the syntax: 'tag:tagname'.
-For example, if you have images with keyword "Travel" then using '--finder-tag- keywords' you could quickly find those images in the Finder by typing 'tag:Travel' in the Spotlight search bar.
+    Some options (currently '--finder-tag-template', '--finder-tag-keywords',
+    '-xattr-template') write     additional metadata accessible by Spotlight to facilitate searching.
+For example, --finder-tag-keyword writes all keywords (including any specified by '--keyword-template'     or other options) to Finder tags that are searchable in Spotlight using the syntax:
+    'tag:tagname'.
+For example, if you have images with keyword "Travel" then using '--finder-tag-keywords' you could quickly     find those images in the Finder by typing 'tag:Travel' in the Spotlight search bar.
     Finder tags are written to the 'com.apple.metadata:_kMDItemUserTags' extended attribute.
 Unlike EXIF metadata, extended attributes do not modify the actual file;     the metadata is written to extended attributes associated with the file and the Spotlight metadata database.
 Most cloud storage services do not synch extended attributes.
 Dropbox does sync them and any changes to a file's extended attributes     will cause Dropbox to re-sync the files.

     The following attributes may be used with '--xattr-template':

 Attribute      Description